cohenlior/FaceDetectionApp/README.md

 * AndroidX packages.
 * Data binding.
-* Rx Java/Android for backgroud operations.
+* Rx Java/Android for background operations.

 ## The app has following packages: